Dipeshpal/Ansible-Beginners-Guide/README.md

 # Ansible Beginners Guide

-## In this project we will setup virtual machine Server and Client, Create Ansible roles, write ansible playbook and deploy it on client machine.
+## In this project we will setup virtual machine (Server and Client), Create Ansible roles, write ansible playbook and deploy it on client machine.

 [Read more about ansible](https://docs.ansible.com/)